ryanajones/American-British-Translator/README.md

 # American British Translator

-> This is a full stack web app that can translate American English to British English and vice versa.
+An app capable of translating American English to British English and vice versa.
 Select the desired style of English to translate.
-Node.js and Express.js are used to create a web server with the HTTP module.
-The back-end handles the client side HTTP request for a sentence to translate.
-If there is a word that is translatable, the algorithm will inject it in place of the original word and highlight it.
-The Chai.js and Mocha testing frameworks are used for unit and function testing.
+Node and Express are used to create a RESTful API.
+The back-end handles client side HTTP requests for sentence translations.
+If any word in the sentence is translatable, an algorithm will inject and highlight the replacement for the original word.
+The Chai and Mocha testing tools are used for unit and function testing.

 ## Technologies Used

-HTML SCSS JavaScript Node.js Express.js Chai.js Mocha
+HTML SCSS JavaScript NodeJS ExpressJS Chai Mocha

 ## Deploy on Repl